 The Shepherd of Sondum

 Her sister ran to chase the shepherd.
 When the shephers stopped by a stream to get water he noticed the giant was chasing him, and quickly got back onto his horse and galloped away.
 When he had passed Miðvágur the giant had gotten so close that she caught the horses tail and tore it off.
-The shepherd turned his horse towards the church cause knew the giant couldn’t step on holy ground.
+When he came to the village of Sandavágur the shepherd turned his horse towards the church cause knew the giant couldn’t step on holy ground.
 When he got to the church he threw himself off the horse, but the giant got a hold of the dress.
 She pulled and pulled until the dress tore and the shepherd was left with only a sleeve.
 The sleeve, however, was so big that it could be made into a clergymans cloak.
 The cloak is still worn by the minister in the church of Sandavágur.